-The pace of life is a little slower on the island where cars are not allowed.
+The pace of life is a little slower on Mackinac island where cars are not allowed.
 You get around by horse, bike or foot.
 With the lack of automobiles and abundance of historic architecture, a trip to the island is a bit like a trip back in time.
 Downtown is lined with restaurants and unique shops.
 History lurks around every corner of this island that was first settled in colonial times.
 Outside of town, outdoor enthusiasts find plenty to do, including hiking, biking and boating.
-If you just want to relax, sink into a chair and take in the incredible views of The Straits of Mackinac.
+If you just want to relax, sink into one of big Adirondack chairs on the lawn of Mission Point Resort and take in the incredible views of The Straits of Mackinac.

 You can see the island in about two days.
 Here’s the must-do list to get the full island experience:

 OK, so this isn’t on the island.
 But driving over the world’s fifth largest suspension bridge is an experience unto itself.
 I’d hate for you to be that close to the bridge and miss out on driving it.
 This is likely how you’ll get your first look at Mackinac Island.
 The views of The Straits of Mackinac from the bridge are amazing.
 It’s also impressive when you look down, and all you see below you are the waves of lakes Michigan and Huron churning and crashing into each other.